-No line-up of 2020 televisions would be complete without a large range of 8K models to choose from, and LG has an impressive range of new models, including two OLED models and six NanoCell models.
+No line-up of 2020 televisions would be complete without 8K models to choose from, and LG has expanded its range to include two OLED models and six NanoCell models.

 ThinQ voice recognition is built into every LG 8K TV, with LG introducing its own voice assistant alongside the option for Google Assistant and Amazon Alexa.
-These models also have their own microphones, so you no longer have to speak into the remote control.
+These models have their own microphones, so you no longer have to speak into the remote control.
 Note that the entry-level CX and BX 4K OLED models won’t have microphones.

-LG calls its 8K sets, Real 8K, and says that all models exceed the CTA 8K certification.
+LG calls its 8K sets, Real 8K, and says they exceed the CTA 8K certification.
 Under the certification, 8K sets have to have more than just extra resolution but are required to have the quality to show this resolution.
 One of the most important measurements is Contrast Modulation (CM).
 This concerns the ability to see adjacent pixels in order for the real difference of 8K TVs to be seen.

 Under the CTA certification, there needs to be a 50% minimum CM threshold along with at least 33 million active pixels.
 LG has stated that its 2020 TVs have a 90% CM threshold.
 The certification also covers digital inputs, high dynamic range, upscaling, bit depth and measurement methodology: all of which LG TVs exceed.

 LG TV 2020 8K/4K OLED Models

-The biggest manufacturer of OLED TVs, it’s no surprise that LG is pushing an expanded line-up.
+LG biggest manufacturer of OLED TVs, it’s no surprise that LG is pushing an expanded line-up.
 This year, the company is pushing both the high-end and has introduced a new smaller 4K set.
-Pricing information isn’t available yet, but we’ll update this article with more details as they become available.

 LG OLED Signature ZX 8K

 LG was the first company to launch an 8K TV with its OLED88Z9: an 88-inch set that cost near-on £30k.
-Yes, it’s expensive, but our full review talked about how this TV delivered some of the best picture quality that we’ve ever seen.
+Yes, it’s expensive, but it also delivered some of the best picture quality we’ve ever seen.

 LG Signature OLED R